w3c/openscreenprotocol/experiments/discovery.md

 # Discovery Protocol Evaluation

-The goal of this experimental framework is to create a controlled environment in which we can gather data on performance, efficiency, and reliability of the two network protocols proposed for Open Screen:
+The goal of this experiment is to create a controlled environment in which we can gather data on performance, efficiency, and reliability of the two network discovery protocols proposed for Open Screen:

 * [SSDP](../ssdp.md)
 * [mDNS](../mdns.md)